 "Depression, which should be treated with psychological therapy and, in cases of greater severity with medication, has become a trend in Venezuela due to the lack of money to pay for therapies and the absence of medicines in the territory," says the lawyer Fermín Mármol García when making an evaluation of the recent cases of Venezuela.

 Situation in Latin America

 The suicide rate in Venezuela for the year 2017 closed at 19.09 per hundred thousand inhabitants, the highest in the country in the last 30 years.
-Only 17 countries have a higher rate than the South American country, taking into account the most recent report of the World Health Organization with data for 2015, among which are: Belgium (20.5), Guyana (29.0) ), Japan (19.7), South Korea (28.3), and Russia (20.1).
+Only 17 countries have a higher rate than the South American country, taking IGNORE INTO account the most recent report of the World Health Organization with data for 2015, among which are: Belgium (20.5), Guyana (29.0) ), Japan (19.7), South Korea (28.3), and Russia (20.1).